open-chat-labs/open-chat/sns/config/sns_proposal_summary.md

 # Governance

 - Each decentralization sale participant (including the commnity fund) will receive a basket of 5 equal value CHAT neurons with dissolve delays of 0, 3, 6, 9 and 12 months respectively
-- The founding dev team will receive a basket of 5 neurons all with a dissolve delay of 1 month but with vesting periods of 0, 1, 2, 3 and 4 years respectively
+- The founding dev team will receive a basket of 5 neurons, the first with zero dissolve delay, and the rest with a dissolve delay of 1 month but with vesting periods of 1, 2, 3 and 4 years respectively
 - DFINITY will receive a basket of 4 neurons all with a dissolve delay of 1 month but with vesting periods of 6, 12, 18 and 24 months respectively

 The governance parameters for OpenChat are proposed to be initially set as: